 A number of False Color options have been included with the Falsify transform with close adherence to each designer’s respective IRE parameters.
 Current False Color options include Atomos, Blackmagic Design, ARRI and Aputure.
 The Falsify native colors are available as the default option and have False Colors that are compatible across multiple workflows.
 Users can also choose to display an 18% Mid Gray marker for true middle gray to avoid any doubts.

-Data Level Options
+Video & Data Level Options

 The Falsify – False Colors transform is compatible with DaVinci Resolve Studio 16 and above.
 The transform will also work with the Free version of DaVinci Resolve 16 and above, however users may notice a Resolve watermark on screen, though this will not impact the behavior of the transform itself.